+For more information, check out the ASE Bargaining Center.
 Your department steward is an excellent resource if you have questions or would like to get more involved!
 You can find more information about your department’s steward here.
 You can also email email@example.com to get connected with an active organizer in your department.

 This page will be continually updated as the campaign progresses, so be sure to check back periodically!